diggerio/digger.io/docs/intro.md

 Well, some re-branding might help.

-##Shipping Containers
-A detour - here is an example of how one might interact with a shipping company:

- 1. You take a contract to reception - the contract lists what you want to recieve (oranges, plastic toys and coffee for us).

- 2. The contract is analysed and multiple orders are placed with suppliers around the world based upon it.

- 3. Empty shipping containers are loaded onto boats which make their way around the world to fetch your stuff.

- 4. Warehouse suppliers fetch the stuff and fill up containers with it before putting them onto the boat.

- 5. All of the boats make their way home, laden with goods.

- 6. The holding bay pours all of the stuff from the different places into a container and it is on to the customer.

-The whole process might take a few weeks, but you get your stuff because it's a system that works.

-There are many busy shipping ports and they are all loading/unloading thousands of containers each day.

-The crane operator does not care what's inside the container, he just follows instructions to move it from A to B.

-##Keep It Simple Stupid
-Take this statement:

-	Execute a recursive database query that filters results based on their hierarchical relationships

-And turn it into this one:

-	Find me all the stuff that lives inside that other stuff

-They mean the same thing and one is much easier than the other.

-How can we make databases feel easy like this?

-Well, we might learn a thing or two from the shipping companies!

-##Data Containers
-We need a way of moving data from lots of different places around in standard containers.

-We also need a way of writing contracts in a language that the maximum number of people can understand.

 ##Enter JQuery
 JQuery is used on more than 50% of ALL pages on the Internet [source](http://w3techs.com/blog/entry/jquery_now_runs_on_every_second_website)